bunqCommunity/bunqJSClient/README.md

 For more details look into the endpoints found at `src/Api/*`.

 Currently the only missing features are:

- - Uploading binary files.
-For example the attachment endpoints
  - Sending requests to the encrypted endpoints.
-For example the PUT /card
+For example the PUT `/user/{userId}/card` endpoint

 ## Contact
 [![Telegram chat badge](https://img.shields.io/badge/Telegram-Discuss-blue.svg) ](https://t.me/bunqcommunity)